MackNcD/DiceWords_App/README.md

 If you'd like to help keep software like this free, please consider contributing a few cents. https://www.buymeacoffee.com/dicewords

 Another great way to keep the gates of open source open, is to give back, you can find/share DiceWords on our discord.
-The discord is also a place for new developers who are looking to get in on projects surround LLMs & Image Generation and other creative applicaions of AI.
+The discord is also a place for new developers who are looking to get into new projects, usually those surrounding the state-of-the-art tech -- LLMs, Image Generation, etc. We're not currently training any unique models--don't have the funds for it quite yet-- but we're putting together new and better applicaions of existing AI, which in application of their potential are at an infantile stage.

-We also want to hear your ideas of how to make this program phenomenal, your ideas for new projects, and your thoughts on the current flock of WIPs.
+We'd love to hear your ideas for new projects, and your thoughts on the current flock of WIPs.
 The current new projects under wraps will dwarf this one.
-You can reach us on Discord, we don't bite (except for Austin, who goes by "Note" on Discord, PM him and tell him to stop biting): https://discord.gg/v73CFMVnV4
+You can reach us on Discord, we don't bite, unless you do: https://discord.gg/v73CFMVnV4

 Install instructions: